chef/chef-web-docs/chef_master/source/ohai.rst

 Default Plugins
 =====================================================
+.. warning:: The system_profile plugin will be removed from Chef/Ohai 15 in April 2019.
+This plugin does not correctly return data on modern Mac systems.
+Additionally the same data is provided by the hardware plugin, which has a format that is simpler to consume.
+Removing this plugin will reduce Ohai return by ~3 seconds and greatly reduce the size of the node object on the Chef server.

 The following list shows the type of plugins that are included with Ohai.
 See the ``ohai/lib/ohai/plugins`` directory in the version of Ohai installed on your system for the full list:

 .. code-block:: ruby